asb219/evaluate-SOC-models/dump/README.md

 # dump

 Default directory for file storage.
-All downloads, input data, temporary and final model outputs, plots, and tables are stored in the `dump` directory by default.
+All downloads, input data, model outputs, plots, tables, and log files are stored in the `dump` directory by default.

 Running the script `produce_all_results.py` will produce 12.5 GB of permanent files and over 300 GB of temporary files,